Stewardship

 Why do we complete a Stewardship Form every year rather than just once?

-• The Archdiocese Regulations requires us to fill out an initial pledge form and to recommit our stewardship pledge each year.
-The stewardship year is on a calendar year basis.
-Typically, the forms for the upcoming calendar year are distributed each December.
+Our Archdiocese asks every parishioner to complete a stewardship pledge form when joining the parish and to renew that pledge each year.
+Our stewardship year follows the calendar year (January through December), and forms for the upcoming year are usually distributed each December.

 Is there an option to pledge online?